Live transport factfile

 Some special provisions (such as bedding material) must be given to very young animals, and there are limits to the steepness of ramps used for loading and unloading.

 - Anyone transporting animals for commercial purposes must carry documents stating the animals' origin, ownership, place of departure, destination and expected duration of the journey.

 - All transporters must hold either a 'short journey' (for travel of 8 hours or less) or 'long journey' authorisation and a valid certificate of competence.

 - If transporters break the rules, EU Member States can theoretically apply penalties including withdrawal of their authorisation, which would prevent further trading.

-- Any vehicle used to transport animals on long journeys must be inspected and ‘approved’ by the authorities before it can be used.
+- Any vehicle used to transport animals on long journeys must be inspected and 'approved' by the authorities before they can be used.

 - All EU member states are expected to carry out checks on vehicles and animals during transport and at the end of journeys.
 The European Commission is meant to supervise this.